MentorCoach is proud to announce the following exciting master class:

 9. Coach Certification

-This class provides twelve hours toward MentorCoach Certification as an elective for students meeting the class attendance requirement (See #12 below.)
-It can also provide 12 hours toward ICF Certification via an Accredited Coach Training Program such as MentorCoach or via the ICF Portfolio Approach.
+This class provides 12 hours toward MentorCoach Certification as an elective for students meeting the class attendance requirement (See #12 below.)
+The 12 hours can also count toward ICF Certification via the ICF Portfolio Approach.
+And, most important, it provides 12 hours toward Positive Psychology Coaching Certification.

 10. ICF Coach Continuing Education

 Live Class Attendance.
-This class is approved for 12 CCEs (ICF Core Competencies) from the International Coach Federation for students meeting the class attendance requirement (see #12 below).
+This class is approved for 12 CCEs (ICF Core Competencies) from the International Coaching Federation for students meeting the class attendance requirement (see #12 below).
 There is a $20 fee for ICF CCEs.

 Listening by Recording.
-For students who will be listening to this class by recording, this class is approved for 12 CCEs (ICF Resource Development) from the International Coach Federation for students meeting the class attendance requirement for listening by recording (see #12 below).
+For students who will be listening to this class by recording, this class is approved for 12 CCEs (ICF Resource Development) from the International Coaching Federation for students meeting the class attendance requirement for listening by recording (see #12 below).

-To receive credit for CEs, students must pay the CE fee and be present for 8 classes.
+To receive credit for CEs, students must pay the CE fee and be present for 10 of the 12 class hours.

 12. Attendance Requirements